reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 npm install cron
 ```

-Then, we will define a variation in LaunchDarkly with string parameters which will take `cronTime` as desired values.
+Then, we will define a variation in LaunchDarkly with string parameters which will take different `cronTime` expressions as values:

 {{% image alt="Rate Limit Error" src="images/posts/nodejs-backend-launchdarkly/Cron_Variation.png" %}}